 This letter confirms our discussions regarding the practice and payment of camera allowance to employees who use their own cameras and equipment.
-Although the company supplies digital cameras and ancillary equipment, we acknowledge that with the reduction in cost of digital cameras, some photographers may wish to purchase their own equipment.
-In the event photographers purchase and use their own equipment, the company will pay the photographer a camera allowance according to the terms of prior collective agreements as follows: Where a photographer desires to purchase and use their own equipment, prior approval must be sought from the Publisher and Editor.
-Upon such approval, camera allowance shall be paid as follows:
+Although the company supplies digital cameras and ancillary equipment, we acknowledge that with the reduction in cost of digital cameras, some photographers may desire to use their own equipment.
+Where a photographer desires to use their own equipment, prior approval must be sought from Editor in Chief.
+Upon such approval camera allowance shall be paid as follows: